Learn

 • We get an overview of what’s happening – This way, we ensure we create a variety of content that covers all target keywords instead of publishing two articles on a similar topic.

 At MADX, we add detailed briefs for our writers on this content calendar.
-It ensures everyone is on the same page and writers know what’s expected of them for a particular target keyword.
+It ensures everyone is on the same page and understands the intent and audience, and the writers know what’s expected of them for a particular target keyword.

 As not all writers will be experts at SEO or have the capacity to handle it, our editor/specialist is responsible for adhering to SEO requirements while creating these briefs.